oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

 ### Objectives
-- Assess the security posture of the registered Oracle database targets
+- Assess your database: risks, users, and data of the registered Oracle database targets
-- Set a baseline and detect drift of the security configuration
-- Discover sensitive data
-- Configure the auditing for the Oracle database
-- Explore the interactive reporting capabilities, including user entitlement
-- Simply compliance with pre-defined reports, including activity on sensitive data
-- Train the DBFW for the authorized application query and prevent the SQL injection
+- Establish visibility first: audit and monitor
+- Protect and Prevent: enforce controls
+- Continuous vigilance: report and alert

 ### Prerequisites
 This lab assumes you have: